 One of the major differences between a typical database and a blockchain is the way the data is structured.
 A blockchain collects information together in groups that are known as blocks, these blocks hold a set of information.
 Blocks have a specific amount in which information can be stored, when the storage is filled, they are chained to the previously connected blocks, all of which form a chain of data, which is known as the blockchain.

 So the question remains, how does blockchain secure data?
 Major blockchain features and benefits account for the issues of security and trust in multiple ways.
 First, new blocks are always stored linearly and chronologically.
 The new information is always added to the “end” of the blockchain.

 After a new block has been ended to the back of the blockchain, it is almost impossible to go back and alter the contents of the block unless it is the major consensus to do so.
 The reason it is considered secure is that it each block contains its own hash, alongside the hash of the block before.
 A hash code is built using a mathematical function that turns information into a string of numbers and letters.
 This is how blockchain works in banking and other financial transactions like bitcoins.

 Another common type of online fraud is identity theft, the growing rate of identity theft is alarming.
 Most people aren’t even aware that their identity has been stolen after the damage has been done.
-Now that we know how does blockchain secure data, we can discuss how blockchain prevent identity theft.
+Now that we know how does blockchain secures data, we can discuss how blockchain prevents identity theft.
 Here are the most common types of identity thefts.

 1. Driver’s License Identity Theft